breskyy/Work-schedule-generator-for-DINO-POLSKA-SA/README.md

 Everything will be presented in an accessible form to make using this generator as enjoyable as possible.

 I will add new features to this project as fast as possible.
+This project can improve the work of managers of the Dino chain of stores and not only.